Applied structural geology

 A kinematic approach - modelling structural evolution

 Delivering internally consistent and geometrically valid geological framework models.
-These models are the basis for optimising efforts and minimising uncertainty and risk in both exploration and resource development.
-Valid models of the present-day geometry, combined with an understanding and quantification of how and when structures and geometries evolved with respect to the evolution of the system, whether it is a petroleum, a mineral or a geothermal sytem, are fundamental.
+These models are the basis for optimising efforts, and minimising uncertainty and risk in both exploration and resource development.
+Valid models of the present-day geometry, combined with understanding and quantification of how and when structures and geometries evolved are fundamental, whether it is a petroleum, a mineral or a geothermal sytem.
+An approach that provides geometrically valid and geologically sound framework models.

 T1